webrecorder/browsertrix-crawler/README.md

       --waitOnDone                          if set, wait for interrupt signal wh en finished instead of exiting
                                                       [boolean] [default: false]
+      --restartsOnError                     if set, assume will be restarted if interrupted, don't run post-crawl pr
+                                            ocesses on interrupt
       --netIdleWait                         if set, wait for network idle after page load and after behaviors are do ne (in seconds). if -1 (default), de